buying guide

 Budget vs Premium: What’s Worth Spending On?

-PetSafe Simply Feed, Cat Mate C200, basic Petmate feeders.
-These work reliably but offer no smart features or multi-cat solutions.
+Cat Mate C200 and basic two-meal tray feeders live here.
+They work for simple schedules but offer no smart features or multi-cat controls.

 Good for: Single cats with simple feeding schedules.